How to Audit Your Customer Feedback Stack in 2026 (Step-by-Step Guide)

 A thorough audit typically takes two to four weeks, depending on the organization's size and the complexity of its stack.
 Smaller teams can often complete a basic audit in one week, while large enterprises may require longer.

 Yes, a CX or product leader can conduct a meaningful audit using this guide's framework.
-However, having someone with data literacy is helpful for evaluating integration quality, and involving an analytics team member is recommended for deeper technical assessments of AI capabilities.
+For evaluating integration quality, data literacy helps.
+For deeper AI capability assessments, involve an analytics team member.

 The most common mistake is focusing only on features and cost while ignoring integration capabilities and actual team adoption.
 A tool with impressive functionality delivers no value if it doesn't connect to your workflows or if teams don't use it.